gligoran/mvcopenid/README.markdown

 I would like to thank these people:

 * [Andrew Arnott](http://blog.nerdbank.net/): For making DotNetOpenAuth without which this project would not exist.
 Also thanks to Andrew for helping me with choosing a license on StackOverflow.
-* [David Thornley](http://programmers.stackexchange.com/users/2344/david-thornley): Also for helping me choose a license on Programmers @ StackExchenge.
+* [David Thornley](http://programmers.stackexchange.com/users/2344/david-thornley): Also for helping me choose a license on Programmers at StackExchenge.